-As the ‘Canada 150′ celebrations happen over the next few days, we encourage you to give some thought to how these celebrations impact our Indigenous partners and friends.
+During this year of ‘Canada 150′ celebrations, we encourage you to give some thought to how these celebrations impact our Indigenous partners and friends.

 Two points have been raised: Firstly, that Indigenous Peoples have lived and exercised sovereignty over the territory of what is now Canada for far longer than 150 years and this past must be acknowledged.
 Secondly, the confederation of what we call Canada is founded on fraud and the theft and plunder of Indigenous territories, and many ongoing violations of the human rights of Indigenous Peoples have yet to be resolved.

-In the spirit of “renewed courage” and the desire to go about our lives in a good way, we offer to you an adapted version of Friends’ Advices & Queries #11:
+In the spirit of “renewed courage” and the desire to go about our lives in a faithful way, we offer to you an adapted version of Friends’ Advices & Queries #11:

 Be honest with this nation state called Canada.
 What unpalatable truths might we be evading?
 When we recognize shortcomings, do not let that discourage you.
 In worship together we can find the assurance of the Creator’s love and the strength to go on with renewed courage towards a future where the rights and dignity of all peoples are respected.